Emulator Issues #502

 better than just having duplicates of 95% of the frames.

-Updated by moozooh over 15 years ago
+Updated by moozooh almost 16 years ago

 Believe me, duplicates are absolutely no problem.
 Redundancy is better than data